makelinux/git-wizard/README.rst

 To do
 ****

-* Analize details of 'in progress' status.
+* Analyze the details of 'in progress' status.
 * **You are welcome to request new features and add git tricks**